AlexandriaMG/My-Vegan-Meal-Prep-System/README.md

 ### Tables

 #### Recipe Table
+Recipe ID: an unique identification number for each recipe
 Name: the name of the recipe
 Aurthor: the person who wrote the recipe
 Main_Source: the name of the cookbook or blog